upf-gti/SignON-realizer/docs/InstructionsBML.md

     handConstellation: true,
     //Location of the hand in the specified hand (or dominant hand)
+    srcContact: "2PadBack", // source contact location in a single variable.
+Strings must be concatenate as srcFinger + srcLocation + srcSide (whenever each variable is needed).
+Afterwards, there is no need to use srcFinger, srcLocation or srcSide
     srcFinger: "2", // 1,2,3,4,5.
 If the location does not use a finger, do not include this
     srcLocation: "Pad", // string from hand locations (although no forearm, elbow, upperarm are valid inputs here)
     srcSide: "Back", // Ulnar, Radial, Palmar, Back

     //Location of the hand in the unspecified hand (or non dominant hand)
+    dstContact: "2Tip", // source contact location in a single variable.
+Strings must be concatenate as dstFinger + dstLocation + dstSide (whenever each variable is needed).
+Afterwards, there is no need to use dstFinger, dstLocation or dstSide
     dstFinger: "2", // 1,2,3,4,5.
 If the location does not use a finger, do not include this
     dstLocation: "Base", // string from hand locations or arm locations
     dstSide: "Palmar", // Ulnar, Radial, Palmar, Back